-Since then, Diffie has lived the full creative cycle of a veteran country singer.
-This of course includes memorable Christmas songs (see the silly "Leroy the Redneck Reindeer" and the sincere "Silent Night" and "Have Yourself a Merry Little Christmas" from the Mr. Christmas album), a sincere bluegrass album and a Highwaymen/Old Dogs style super group with Sammy Kershaw and Aaron Tippin.
+The Grand Ole Opry member (and Grammy winner) has lived the full creative cycle of a veteran country singer.
+This, of course, includes memorable Christmas songs (see the silly "Leroy the Redneck Reindeer" and the sincere "Silent Night" and "Have Yourself a Merry Little Christmas" from the Mr. Christmas album), a sincere bluegrass album and a Highwaymen/Old Dogs style supergroup with Sammy Kershaw and Aaron Tippin.

 Diffie's greatest hits aged well, allowing him to be a nostalgic choice for long-time country music fans and a worthwhile discovery for anyone curious about Jason Aldean's guitar heroes -- a journey that leads to party boy anthem "I'm Love With a Capital 'U'."